-Each machine has been hand finished with Danish Oil and Urethane for protection.
-Wood has been chosen due to its marvelous engineering properties, primary amongst these is its ability to absorb sound and vibration enhancing the WaterRower's quietness and smoothness of use.
-Ash, like all woods used in WaterRower construction, is a premium hardwood with incredible longevity and dimensional stability.
+The WaterRower Classic is hand crafted in solid American Black Walnut.
+Like all woods, Black Walnut may vary in color from a rich brown to purple-black.
+Each machine has been hand finished with three coats of Danish Oil giving a deep lustre an warmth to the wood.
+Wood has been chosen due to its marvellous engineering properties, primary amongst these is its ability to absorb sound and vibration enhancing the WaterRower's quietness and smoothness of use.
+Black Walnut, like all woods used in WaterRower construction, is a premium hardwood with incredible longevity and dimensional stability.
 For reasons of ecology, all our woods are harvested from replenishable forests.